 You are allowed to withdraw money from your 403(b) plan under certain hardship conditions described below, but will still be responsible for the 10% penalty and any income taxes.

 - Tuition and related educational fees for immediate family members over the next year.

 - Payments necessary to prevent eviction or foreclosure from principal residence.

 - Medical care expenses of immediate family members.

 Need more help understanding the 403(b) plan and how you can use it to meet your retirement savings goals?
-Call toll free (800) 767-1423 or visit 401kRollover for information and personal assistance.
+Visit 401kRollover for information and personal assistance.

 403(b) Plans: Frequently Asked Questions